-The Albemarle County Police Department is responsible for law enforcement duties in the county.
-The department operates out of the County Office Building on Fifth Street.
-It uses a "geographical policing" model that divides the county into two patrol districts.
+The Police Department is responsible for law enforcement duties in the County.
+The department operates out of the Fifth Street County Office Building.
+The department uses a "geographical policing" model that divides the county into two patrol districts.
 Officers are assigned to specific sub-areas within each district, allowing officers to foster and strengthen relationships within each district's communities and allows for improved response times to calls and increased problem-solving capabilities.

-Future needs for the department include new and expanded training facilities and additional small office spaces in rural communities or other strategic locations that support meeting response time standards.
+Future needs for the Police Department include new and expanded training facilities and additional small office spaces in rural communities or other strategic locations that support meeting response time standards.